8 Ways to Style the Shadow DOM

 @import "https://unpkg.com/m-@3.2.0/dist/m-.css";

 Yeah baby!
-It works exactly like you would hope.
-It's kind of like you weren't using shadow DOM at all, except component styles won't leak outward, which is great.
-Check it out:
+It works exactly like you would expect.
+It's kind of like you weren't using shadow DOM at all, except the component's styles won't leak outward, which is perfect.
+Check this out:

 <template>